standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 STAT#resolved   "Resolved"
 ```

-Here the `CodeSystem` keyword defines which terminologies (such as SNOMED-CT, ICD-10, etc.) the concepts in value sets are drawn from.
+The `CodeSystem` keyword defines the code systems (e.g. SNOMED-CT, ICD-10, etc.) the concepts in value sets are drawn from.
 The code systems are referred to by URLs.
 To learn more about code systems and the relationship to value sets, see https://www.hl7.org/fhir/codesystem.html.

 The format for specifying each concept in the value set is as follows:
 `<CodeSystem Alias>#<Code> "<Display>"`, for example: `"STAT"#active "Active"` where: